gherghett/Calendar-Todo-App-in-React/README.md

 ```
 ## Styling

-This would be a todo in this todo project.
-I'll use tailwind if I do it.
-For now, the main goal was understanding the basics of React, and I feel I achieved that.
+I used some basic tailwind for the styles.
+The main goal was understanding the basics of React, and I feel I achieved that.
 Next time trying React it will be with a bundler like Vite or Next and definitely with typescript because I miss type hinting.

 ## Writing the README